Dave grew up in Isle of Wight and his late teenage years he spent selling ice cream and sorting

 this is the record that any Dave fan really "Can't get high without...
 (U)".
 See the GREAT tracklisting below...

-| Joey Negro | "Can't get high without U" |
+Joey Negro | "Can't get high without U" |

-| Sessomatto | "I'm back" |
+Sessomatto | "I'm back" |

-| Dino & Terry pres.
+Dino & Terry pres.
 Karla Brown | "Get another love" |

-| Sunburst Band | "Big blow" |
+Sunburst Band | "Big blow" |

-| Mistura | "Think positive" |
+Mistura | "Think positive" |

-| Agora | "Montayo" |
+Agora | "Montayo" |

-| Z-Factor | "Gotta keep pushing" |
+Z-Factor | "Gotta keep pushing" |

-| Mistura | "You can't run from my love" |
+Mistura | "You can't run from my love" |

-| Sunburst Band | "Garden of love" |
+Sunburst Band | "Garden of love" |

-| Raw Essence | "the Lovin' game" |
+Raw Essence | "the Lovin' game" |

-| Doug Willis | "Got to get your own" |
+Doug Willis | "Got to get your own" |

-| Pasha | "One kiss" |
+Pasha | "One kiss" |

-| Thelma Houston | "I need someone tonight" |
+Thelma Houston | "I need someone tonight" |

 In the beginning of 2000 Dave released, as Joey Negro feat.
 Taka Boom, a track called "Must be the Music".

-It's just the title that's the same.
-Actually the track uses pieces of another Prelude classic - Sticky Fingers'
+The track actually uses pieces of another Prelude classic - Sticky Fingers' "Wastin' my love".

-Late summer of 2000 - Joey Negro returns with a more commercial but VERY slamming remake of the Nile
+Late summer of 2000 - Joey Negro returns with a more commercial but VERY slamming remake of the Nile Rodgers

-Rodgers & Bernard Edwards [Chic] written Norma Jean classic -
+& Bernard Edwards [Chic] written Norma Jean

 Promotional copies of the song appeared in radio top lists and DJ charts long before its official release.
 This

-top tune is released on Yola Records, a sub-label of the legendary Azuli label in the UK.
-The double promo
+top tune is released on Yola Records, a sub-label of the UK Azuli label.
+The double promo 12" comes in Gridlock

-12" comes in Gridlock and Solar remixes to satisfy every dance floor.
-The Solar mixes are by Dave as well as the
+and Solar remixes to satisfy every dance floor.
+The Solar mixes are by Dave as well as the Original Club mix which is

 The idea of covering this song was suggested to Dave by Incentive Records, who also are involved in this release.

-Make sure to check this record out!!!
+Make sure to check it out!!!

 During summer 2001 Dave released an excellent cover version of the Silver, Platinum & Gold track "I got a thing".